-Product name: Berenberg Europe ex UK Legal entity identifier: Focus Fund 529900QFZAU42WOJ9878 Environmental and/or social characteristics Does this financial product have a sustainable investment objective? ● □ Yes ⊠ No It promotes environmental/social make а minimum of characteristics and while it does sustainable investments with an not have as its objective a environmental objective:% sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in in economic activities that qualify as economic activities that qualify environmentally sustainable under the environmentally sustainable under the EU Taxonomy EU Taxonomy in economic activities that do not qualify with an environmental objective in as environmentally sustainable under economic activities that do not qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy with a social objective X Environmental/social minimum characteristics are therefore promoted but no sustainable investments are sustainable investments with a made. social objective is:%
+Sustainable Product name: Legal entity identifier: Salm - SARA Global Equities Focus 529900GP8DZ3FER4T124 investment means an investment in an Environmental and/or social characteristics economic activity that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the investment does not Yes \boxtimes No significantly harm any environmental or social objective and L It will make a minimum promotes that the investee companies follow good environmental/social sustainable investments with an governance practices. characteristics and while it does environmental objective: % The EU Taxonomy is a not have as its objective a in economic activities that qualify as classification system sustainable investment, it will laid down in environmentally sustainable under the have a minimum proportion of Regulation EU Taxonomy % of sustainable investments (EU) 2020/852, in economic activities that do not establishing a list of qualify as environmentally sustainable environmentally with an environmental objective in sustainable economic under the EU Taxonomy economic activities that qualify as activities.
+That environmentally sustainable under Regulation does not lay down a list of the EU Taxonomy socially sustainable economic activities. with an environmental objective in Sustainable economic activities that do not investments with an environmentally qualify environmental sustainable under the EU Taxonomy objective might be aligned with the Taxonomy or not. with a social objective \boxtimes Environmental/social ☐ It will make a minimum characteristics are therefore sustainable investments with promoted but no sustainable social objective is: investments are made.